natalieagus/50033/docs/02-babies/animation.md

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-2/setup-death-script.mp4"} widthPercentage="100%"/>

 :::note
-Also notice how although `alive` is a public state, we do not see it serialized in the INspector due to `[System.NonSerialized]` attribute.
+Also notice how although `alive` is a public state, we do not see it serialized in the inspector due to `[System.NonSerialized]` [attribute](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/).
 :::

 ## Disable Control when not `alive`